sidalit/inference-snaps/docs/tutorial/qwen-vl-tutorial.md

 # Get started with Qwen VL Inference Snap

 This tutorial walks you through the process of installing and using an inference snap.
-Specifically, you will install and run *Qwen 2.5 VL*, a [multi-modal large language model](https://www.nvidia.com/en-us/glossary/multimodal-large-language-models/).
+Specifically, you will install and run *Qwen 2.5 VL*, a [multi-modal large language model (LLM)](https://www.nvidia.com/en-us/glossary/multimodal-large-language-models/).
-This model is referred to as a Vision Language Model (VLM) because it can ingest and interpret images, along with text prompts.
+This model is also referred to as a Vision Language Model (VLM) because it can ingest and interpret images, along with text prompts.

 ## Set up your computer

-To complete this tutuorial you will need:
+To complete this tutorial you will need:
-- A computer running an operating system that supports snaps,e.g., Ubuntu 24.04.
+- A computer running an operating system that supports snaps, e.g., Ubuntu 24.04.
+Older Ubuntu versions aren't supported.
 - Hardware drivers.
 These may be pre-installed in your OS, but some devices require {ref}`additional drivers <install-drivers>`.
 - A Docker installation